H. W. Wilson Foundation Research Award

 When proposals are judged of equal merit, preference may be given to applicants who have not previously received funds through this program.

-- Funded projects are expected to commence within 90 days after award notification (December 31, 2021).
+- Funded projects are expected to commence within 90 days after award notification (by July 8, 2022).

 - This report must include a summary budget for the project indicating dollar amounts spent for general categories of expenses.
 Full accounting of every expenditure and receipts for specific expenses are NOT REQUIRED as part of the final report.